-ABBA was a Swedish pop group formed in Stockholm in 1972, comprising Agnetha Fältskog, Björn Ulvaeus, Benny Andersson and Anni-Frid Lyngstad.
-ABBA is an acronym of the first letters of the band members' first names (Agnetha, Benny, Bjorn and Anni-Frid) and is sometimes stylized as the registered trademark ᗅᗺᗷᗅ.
-They became one of the most commercially successful acts in the history of pop music, topping the charts worldwide from 1972 to 1982.
-They are also known for winning the 1974 Eurovision Song Contest, giving Sweden its first victory in the history of the contest and being the most successful group ever to take part in the contest.
+ABBA (,) are a Swedish pop supergroup formed in Stockholm in 1972 by Agnetha Fältskog, Björn Ulvaeus, Benny Andersson, and Anni-Frid Lyngstad.
+The group's name is an acronym of the first letters of their first names.
+They became one of the most commercially successful acts in the history of popular music, topping the charts worldwide from 1974 to 1982.
+ABBA won the Eurovision Song Contest 1974, giving Sweden its first triumph in the contest.
+They are the most successful group to have taken part in the competition.

 During the band's main active years, it was composed of two married couples: Fältskog and Ulvaeus, and Lyngstad and Andersson.
 With the increase of their popularity, their personal lives suffered, which eventually resulted in the collapse of both marriages.
 The relationship changes were reflected in the group's music, with latter compositions featuring darker and more introspective lyrics.
 After ABBA disbanded, Andersson and Ulvaeus achieved success writing music for the stage, while Lyngstad and Fältskog pursued solo careers.
 Ten years after their disbanding, a compilation, ABBA Gold was released, which became a worldwide bestseller.